 The Human Factors Program at WSU

 An internship is required of those in the human factors program for completion of the Ph.D. in Human Factors Psychology.
-The internship typically involves 6 months of intensive training and supervised experience in a human factors related position.
-Past internships have involved paid employment with Boeing, IBM, Kodak, Microsoft, NCR, Raytheon, SBC, and many others.
+The internship typically involves a minimum of 3 months of intensive training and supervised experience in a human factors related position.
+Past internships have involved paid employment with Google, Microsoft, Motorola, Honeywell, Dell, State Farm Insurance, 3M, and many others.

 Dr. Barbara Chaparro